rrothenb/schrute/docs/schrute-phase1-architecture.md

       results: [],
       privacyWarning: {
         filtered: true,
-        message: "⚠️ Note: No results visible to all participants on this email.
+        message: "âš ï¸ Note: No results visible to all participants on this email.
 There may be results in other threads."
       }
     }
   }